2023 Leadership Fellows

 Zachary Freeman is a research analyst at the Joint Legislative Audit and Review Committee (JLARC), a non-partisan agency dedicated making state government more effective and accountable.
 At JLARC, Zack leads studies on a wide range of topics, including state budgeting, regional transportation, and paid family leave.
 Zack was born and raised in Seattle and earned his Master of International Public Policy from Stanford University.
 He enjoys spending time with his kids, running throughout Seattle, and, despite it all, watching the Mariners.

-Max Gasteen is Director of Partnerships and Business Development at Global Access Diagnostics (GADx), a social enterprise dedicated to increasing access to diagnostics for neglected health issues and for underserved populations.
-Previously, Max was a senior program officer in the Global Policy and Advocacy division of the Bill & Melinda Gates Foundation, responsible for maintaining support and securing financing from the public and private sectors for neglected tropical diseases and polio eradication.
+Max is currently Senior Program Officer Leadership Advising, helping to shape the advocacy and policy priorities of Melinda French Gates in her role as Co-Chair of the Bill & Melinda Gates Foundation.
+Previously, Max was the Director of Partnerships and Business Development at Global Access Diagnostics (GADx), a social enterprise dedicated to increasing access to diagnostics for neglected health issues and for underserved populations.
+Max has also spent a number of years as a grant maker in the Global Policy and Advocacy division of BMGF, responsible for securing political and financial support for foundation priorities, including eradicating polio and eliminating neglected tropical diseases.
 Prior to that, he worked for the UK Foreign, Commonwealth and Development Office (FCDO) on improving the use of evidence across global development programs and as a policy officer on the UK’s largest bilateral aid program to Pakistan.
 Max loves to be outside in all seasons and is grateful for the amazing natural beauty that surrounds us in our region.
 Originally from the UK and with roots in France, Max now lives in Seattle with his wife, two kids and growing menagerie of pets that includes a rabbit, a dog and snake.
 At the time of writing, no pets had eaten each other.

 Shea Hamilton will return to state government next month (September 2022) as the Senior Budget Advisor for Education at the Office of Financial Management.
 Prior to this role, she served as the Director of Policy and Public Affairs at the Independent Colleges of Washington and, prior to that, as the Assistant Director of Research at the Washington Student Achievement Council.
 Shea earned her doctorate and master’s degrees in educational psychology from The Ohio State University and completed her undergraduate studies in psychology at DePaul University.
 She has over 15 years educational advocacy and research experience and is proud to serve on the Washington Women in Need (WWIN) Board of Directors.
 In her spare time, Shea enjoys knitting, video games, and exploring Seattle with her spouse, Charles.